waldiez/react/README.md

     console.info("converting to", to);
 };
 const onConvert = isProd ? null : onConvertDev;
 /**
+ * readOnly
+ * if true, only the theme button is shown
+ * only zoom and viewport are enabled, no further actions are allowed */ const readOnly: boolean | undefined | null = undefined;

+/**
+ * skipImport and skipExport
+ * if true, the import and export buttons are not added to the main panel */ const skipImport = false;
+const skipExport = false;
+/**
  * OnUpload
  * on RAG user: adds a dropzone to upload files